-Role of the Safeguarding Officer with regard to Safeguarding
+Role of the Cathedral Safeguarding Officer with regards to Safeguarding

-The Cathedral Safeguarding Advisor works under a Service Level Agreement (SLA) between the cathedral and the Diocese of Truro under the supervision of the Diocesan Safeguarding Officer.
+The Cathedral Safeguarding Officer works under a Service Level Agreement (SLA) between the cathedral and the Diocese of Truro under the supervision of the Diocesan Safeguarding Officer.

 Link to this role to be added when available.